Mr Jay, Owner Jay B. Bryan, Owner -

 Philosophy on Teaching: Ms. Danielle believes that every child is different and learns differently.
 Children deserve an inviting, engaging, and positive atmosphere for learning.
 It’s important to know each child’s strengths and weaknesses and support them in every way.

-Ms Sharan Sharan A., Lead Teacher -- Preschool 2- Education: Ms. Sharan graduated from the University of Mobile in Mobile, Alabama, in 2008, with a Bachelors of Science in Early Childhood Education.
+Ms Sharan, Lead Teacher Sharan A., Lead Teacher -- Kindergarten- Education: Ms. Sharan graduated from the University of Mobile in Mobile, Alabama, in 2008, with a Bachelors of Science in Early Childhood Education.

 Experience: From December 2007-May 2009, Ms. Sharan taught at Orchard Elementary School in Mobile.
 After moving to Atlanta, Georgia, she began teaching at Georgia State University’s Child Development Center.
 She was there from January 2010 to July 2012.
 Georgia State’s Child Development Center is not only an operating child care center, it is a leading research institution for early childhood development.